MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 ---
-title: View suggested tasks in collaboration spaces
-description:
-ms.date: 02/21/2024
-ms.topic: how-to
-ms.service: microsoft-sales-copilot
+title: Advanced collaboration with AI powered Planner tasks
+description: Efficient task management for sales teams with AI powered Planner tasks in Copilot for Sales ms.date: 03/18/2024 ms.topic: how-to ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:03/14/2024
 ---

-# View AI powered Planner tasks
+# Advanced collaboration with AI powered Planner tasks

 Sales teams work together closely and use apps like Microsoft Planner to manage their tasks efficiently.
 Numerous critical next steps and action items emerge in their daily conversations.
 However, many of these tasks are not captured and tracked, leading to missed opportunities and lost revenue.

-The AI powered Planner tasks feature in Copilot for Sales helps sellers to stay on top of their tasks and to-dos by suggesting tasks that are related to their accounts and opportunities.
+The AI powered Planner tasks feature in Copilot for Sales helps sellers to stay on top of their action items by suggesting tasks that are related to their accounts and opportunities.
 This feature seamlessly integrates with the collaboration spaces in Teams and helps sellers to capture and track tasks that are discussed in their conversations.
-It automatically turns important discussions into tasks, making it easy to see what needs to be done.
+It automatically turns important discussions into Planner tasks, making it easy to track important activities.
 Sellers can also assign tasks to the right people and set deadlines.

-Tasks created from the suggested tasks are added to the Tasks app, which is pinned as a tab in the channel.
-Sellers can also view and manage their tasks from the Tasks personal app in Teams.
+Planner tasks that are created from the suggested tasks are accessible from the **Tasks** tab in the Teams channel.
+These tasks can also be accessed from the Microsoft Planner app.

 `image`